 CBI arrests OSD to Manish Sisodia in bribery case

-New Delhi, Feb 07: The Central Bureau of Investigation has arrested the Officer on Special Duty to Delhi's deputy chief minister, Manish Sisodia in a bribery case.
+New Delhi, Feb 07: The Central Bureau of Investigation (CBI) has arrested the Officer on Special Duty to Delhi's Deputy Chief Minister, Manish Sisodia in a bribery case.

-Gopal Krishna Madhav was arrested in a late nigh operation for allegedly taking a bribe of Rs 2 lakh in a GST related matter.
+Gopal Krishna Madhav was arrested in a late-night operation for allegedly taking a bribe of Rs 2 lakh in a GST related matter.
 The arrest comes just a day before the Delhi elections.

 CBI sources tell OneIndia that Madhav was taken for questioning.
 He was posted in Sisodia's office in 2015.